Aiqxfoundation/AIQX-LABS/replit.md

 - **Responsive Design**: Sidebar navigation works across all device sizes
 - **Brand Identity**: Each blockchain maintains its unique color scheme and branding
 - **Smart Navigation**: Conditional rendering - sidebar for chain pages, top nav for home/dashboard
-- **No Double Navigation**: Fixed issue where both top nav and sidebar were showing simultaneously

 ## Recent Updates (October 23, 2025)